Skip to main content

 ABOUT THE PROJECT

 Modic changes are changes in the vertebrae that are visible on MRI.
-There are various theories as to why these changes occur.
+There are different theories as to why these changes occur.
 One of several possible explanations for Modic changes is that they occur as a result of an inflammatory reaction (inflammation).
-This study examines this theory.
+This study investigates this theory.
 In the study, we treat the patients with an anti-inflammatory drug (infliximab).
-To better understand underlying factors for low back pain, and to explain a possible treatment effect of infliximab, we take blood samples and study various biological markers.
+To better understand the underlying factors for low back pain, and to explain a possible treatment effect of infliximab, we take blood samples and study various biological markers.

 WHO CAN JOIN?

-Recruitment in the study has ended.
+Recruitment into the study has ended.

 The most important criteria for participating in the study are:

-- age between 18 and 65 years
+1. age between 18 and 65 years

-- low back pain that has persisted for at least 6 months
+2. lower back pain that has persisted for at least 6 months

-WHAT DOES THE STUDY INCLUDE?
+WHAT DOES THE STUDY INVOLVE?

 In addition to 4 treatments, you must attend a medical check-up at the hospital 22 weeks after the first treatment was given.